aristanetworks/aclabs/docs/quickstart.md

 ## Interacting with the Lab

+Once the lab is up and running, we can interact with the topology nodes.

+Both SSH and API access to the nodes are available via the Codespace.
+Lab environments are pre-packaged with tools like Python and the Arista [AVD](https://galaxy.ansible.com/ui/repo/published/arista/avd/), [CVP](https://galaxy.ansible.com/ui/repo/published/arista/cvp/), and [EOS](https://galaxy.ansible.com/ui/repo/published/arista/eos/) Ansible Galaxy collections.

+Labs that leverage tools such as AVD for configuration, documentation, and testing will provide the instructions associated with these API interactions in their lab guide.

+Accessing the environment via SSH is detailed below:

 ### SSH

-Once the lab is up and running, we can use the terminal in our Codespace to SSH into the nodes.

 ??? tip "More real estate for those SSH sessions 🏠"
     Increase the size of the terminal by selecting the `Maximize Panel Size` button to the right of the terminal: